 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Brandon is July, with an average of 22.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 74% on August 1.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Brandon experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Brandon.
-The most rain falls during the 31 days centered around June 29, with an average total accumulation of 6.5 inches.
+The month with the most rain in Brandon is July, with an average rainfall of 6.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Brandon experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.2 months, from April 11 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 35% of the time.
 The month with the most muggy days in Brandon is August, with 31.0 days that are muggy or worse.